ElinaBoman/pp1-dogbakery/README.md

 4. About

 * The about us page is where  information about schedule and opening times are stored.
-Also there is a brief section about who the owner of Barkery is and why the company it started.
+Also there is a brief section about who the owner of Barkery is and why the company was created.
 This is to create a more personal feeling to the site and to make it more inviting.

 * In the weekly schedule there is information about what kind of activity that are happening during the week including day, time and place.
 This will attract people who might be interested in trying some new activities.
-It also sends information about what days are more suitable for puppy's or senior dog.
+It also sends information about what days are more suitable for puppy's or senior dogs.

 * Opening times displays when the bakery is open.

 5. Contact page

 * This page let's the user know how to contact Dog Barkery.
 If the user doesn't  want to contact via social medias there is a contact form that is easy to use and will let the user know what kind of inputs that are needed.
 The inputs have a hover function to make it easy for the user to click in the boxes.
 The submit button has been enlarged to make it more accessible.
-The user need to enter full name, email and write the message in the box.
+The user needs to enter full name, email and write a message in the box.

 ### Features Left to Implement
 Have recipes of different dog treats who that are suitable for people to make at home.

+Have a fourth page with a gallary.
+Showing pictures from weekly acctivities and the barkery.

+## Design
+The main goal with the design of this site was to make it look fun and inviting.
+The pictures that has been used are fun to look at but are also clean and colorful.
+The  dotted background was choosen because it had a very nice color palette and the dots matched the over all circle style of the site.
+Some divs and all pictures were put inside circles.
+This was done to make the site playful and easy on the eye.
+How to make the circles was learned from the Love running project at Code Institute.

+## Technologies used

+* HTML
+* CSS
+*  Github and gitpod
+* Codeanywhere

 ## Testing